 Circuito di Mellaha Tripoli

 Rarely became a circuit that has existed such a short time so famous as the circuit of Tripoli in Libya, then a colony of Fascist Italy.
-This page tells about the arise of the circuit, the Grand Prix of Tripoli, and what happened with it after World War Two.
+This page tells about the arise of the circuit, the Tripoli Grand Prix, and what happened with it after World War Two.

 A new street circuit was built, the fastest in the world, around the Mellaha salt lake with the most modern facilities at that time.
 A huge grandstand and an imposing control tower appeared at Start/Finish.